Vodafone India

-Vodafone India Limited (formerly Vodafone Essar, Huchison Essar) was the Indian subsidiary of UK-based Vodafone Group plc and was a provider of Telecommunications services in India with its operational head office in Mumbai.
-As of March 2018, Vodafone India had a market share of 21% and with its merger with Idea, the collective Vodafone Idea network has approximately 375 million subscribers and is the Third largest mobile telecommunications network in India.
+Vodafone India was the Indian subsidiary of UK-based Vodafone Group and was a provider of telecommunications services in India with its operational head office in Mumbai.

+As of March 2018, Vodafone India had a market share of 21%, and with its merger with Idea, the collective Vodafone Idea network has approximately 375 million subscribers and is the third largest mobile telecommunications network in India.

 History

-Hutchison Max Telecom Ltd. (HMTL), a joint venture between Hutchison Whampoa and the Max Group, was established on 21 February 1992.
-The licence to operate in Mumbai (then Bombay) circle was awarded to Hutchison Max by the Department of Telecommunications (DoT) in November 1994.
-The cellular service branded "Max Touch" was launched the same year.
+Hutchison Max Telecom (HMTL), a joint venture between Hutchison Whampoa and the Max Group, was established on 21 February 1992.
+The licence to operate in Bombay circle was awarded to Hutchison Max by the Department of Telecommunications (DoT) in November 1994.
+The mobile service branded "Max Touch" was launched the same year.
 Hutchison Max entered into the Delhi telecom circle in December 1999, the Kolkata circle in July 2000 and the Gujarat circle in September 2000.
 Licences for these circles had initially been awarded by the DoT in 1994, 1997 and 1995 respectively.
 Between 1992 and 2006, Hutchison acquired interests in all 23 mobile telecom circles of India.

-HMTL was renamed Hutchison Essar Limited (HEL) in August 2005.
+HMTL was renamed Hutchison Essar (HEL) in August 2005.
 In Delhi, Uttar Pradesh (East), Rajasthan and Haryana, Essar Group was the major partner.
 But later Hutch took the majority stake.
-By the time of Hutchison Telecom's initial public offering in 2004, Hutchison Whampoa had acquired interests in six mobile telecommunications operators providing service in 13 of India's 23 licence areas and following the completion of the acquisition of BPL Mobile that number increased to 16.
+By the time of Hutchison Telecommunications International's (HTIL) initial public offering in 2004, Hutchison Whampoa had acquired interests in six mobile telecommunications operators providing service in 13 of India's 23 licence areas and following the completion of the acquisition of BPL Mobile that number increased to 16.
 In 2006, it announced the acquisition of a company (Essar Spacetel — A subsidiary of Essar Group) that held licence applications for the seven remaining licence areas.
-Initially, the company grew its business in the largest wireless markets in India — in cities like Mumbai, Delhi and Kolkata.
+Initially, the company grew its business in the largest wireless markets in India — in cities like Bombay, Delhi and Kolkata.
 In these densely populated urban areas it was able to establish a robust network, well-known brand and large distribution network – all vital to long-term success in India.
-Then it also targeted business users and high-end post-paid customers which helped Hutchison Essar to consistently generate a higher Average Revenue Per User (ARPU) than its competitors.
+Then it also targeted business users and high-end post-paid customers which helped Hutchison Essar to consistently generate a higher average revenue per user (ARPU) than its competitors.
 By adopting this focused growth plan, it was able to establish leading positions in India's largest markets providing the resources to expand its footprint nationwide.
-In February 2007, Hutchison Telecom announced that it had entered into a binding agreement with a subsidiary of Vodafone Group Plc to sell its 67% direct and indirect equity and loan interests in Hutchison Essar Limited for a total cash consideration (before costs, expenses and interests) of approximately $11.1 billion.
-The Acquisition was completed on May 8, 2007.
+In February 2007, Hutchison Telecom announced that it had entered into a binding agreement with a subsidiary of Vodafone Group Plc to sell its 67% direct and indirect equity and loan interests in Hutchison Essar for a total cash consideration (before costs, expenses and interests) of approximately $11.1 billion.
+The acquisition was completed on May 8, 2007.